donghaozhang/mario-platformer-game/README.md

 - **Lives system** with game over functionality
 - **Level progression** with increasing difficulty
 - **Responsive design** that works on different screen sizes
+- **No external assets required** – graphics are drawn with pure JavaScript

 ## How to Play